Social Aspects of Recovery

 A key element of a supportive community is that it does not focus on past failures.
 We emphasize mutual respect and a focus on supporting others as they work toward positive, constructive goals.
-This focus sets St. Gregory Retreat Centers apart from many traditional treatment programs where much of the focus is on negative goals and on taking things away from life rather than on adding new, positive things.
+This focus sets St. Gregory Recovery Center apart from many traditional treatment programs where much of the focus is on negative goals and on taking things away from life rather than on adding new, positive things.

 The ultimate aim of our activities programming is to empower our guests to identify and to experience natural satisfaction in order to constructively use their time in the face of boredom and isolation.
 Boredom is one of the most significant triggers for relapse, so learning to deal with it effectively is an important skill for lasting recovery.
 We leave regular blocks of time unscheduled in order to provide a safe environment in which our guests can learn to manage and to cope with boredom.